 In June 2025, Circle Internet Group, Inc. (NYSE: CRCL), a prominent organization in the stablecoin sector, announced a global partnership with Fiserv, Inc. (NYSE: FI), a leading provider of payment and financial technology solutions.
 The strategic alliance aims to incorporate Circle’s USDC stablecoin solution into Fiserv’s extensive ecosystem, which comprises 10,000 financial institutions and six million merchant locations processing 90 billion transactions annually.
-The collaboration is designed to facilitate real-time, cost-effective, and cross-border payment capabilities for banks, fintechs, and merchants.
-Payment activities within this framework broadly fall into two categories: business-to-business (B2B) and consumer-to-business (C2B), such as point-of-sale transactions.
+The collaboration is designed to facilitate real-time, cost-effective, and cross-border payment capabilities for banks, fintechs, and merchants, incorporating both business-to-business (B2B) and consumer-to-business (C2B) models.

 History and Background.

-Since the emergence of the international banking system in the 17th century, beginning with institutions such as the Medici merchant bank in Florence and subsequently in cities like Amsterdam and London, cross-border payments have been facilitated by letters of credit.
+Since the emergence of the international banking system in the 17th century, beginning with institutions such as the Medici merchant bank in Florence and subsequently, financial centers in Amsterdam and London, cross-border payments have been facilitated by letters of credit.
 For several centuries, these instruments proved effective, enabling robust intra-European trade.
 Following World War II, the Bretton Woods Agreement led to the establishment of the International Monetary Fund (IMF), which initially concentrated on standardizing banking practices through central banks in 44 member countries.
 The creation of the IMF paved the way for future modernization efforts.

-In 1973, the Society for Worldwide Interbank Financial Telecommunication (SWIFT) was introduced as a new international messaging platform, electronically connecting major banks across IMF member nations via a network of cables and telexes-and an important piece of a new global B2B payment network was put in place.
-SWIFT’s primary function has always been message-centric: it notifies the receiving bank that an originating bank overseas intends to deposit a specified amount into a particular account on a given date, after which the receiving bank sends confirmation (essentially the clearing process).
-It should be noted that the actual transfer of funds (settlement) is facilitated by a separate network, which historically contributed to some confusion.
+In 1973, the Society for Worldwide Interbank Financial Telecommunication (SWIFT) was introduced as a new international messaging platform, electronically connecting major banks across IMF member nations via a network of cables and telexes, and an important piece of a new global B2B payment network was established.
+SWIFT’s primary function has always been message-centric: it notifies a receiving bank that an originating bank overseas intends to deposit a specified amount into a particular account on a given date, after which the receiving bank sends confirmation (today, better understood as the clearing process).
+It should be noted that the actual transfer of funds (or settlement process) is facilitated by a separate network.

-Despite this, SWIFT represented a significant improvement over the traditional, labor-intensive, paper-based letter of credit process and quickly gained widespread adoption.
-However, this rapid expansion also resulted in a dramatic increase in transaction volumes, placing considerable strain on the back offices of financial institutions worldwide.
+SWIFT represented a significant improvement over the traditional, labor-intensive, paper-based letter of credit process and quickly gained widespread adoption.
+However, its rapid expansion also resulted in a dramatic increase in transaction volumes, placing considerable strain on the back offices of financial institutions worldwide.

-SWIFT transfers can take several days, cost over 300bps in fees, and incur error rates above 5%, making them slow and expensive by modern standards.
-To address this, SWIFT launched ISO 20022, an XML-based platform that is faster, cheaper, more user-friendly, and less error-prone.
+SWIFT transfers can take several days, cost over 300bps, and incur error rates above 5%, making them slow and expensive by modern standards.
+To address these pain points, SWIFT launched ISO 20022 in March 2023, an XML-based platform that is faster, cheaper, more user-friendly, and less error-prone.

 SEPA (Single Euro Payments Area) and CHIPS (Clearing House Interbank Payments System) are international payment networks that operate alongside SWIFT.
 SEPA facilitates euro-denominated transactions across European borders, streamlining cross-border payments within the eurozone.
 CHIPS is a private-sector, real-time gross settlement (RTGS) system that manages the clearing and settlement of large-value, time-sensitive payments in U.S. dollars.